chuckcscccl/rustlr/chapter4.md

 ##### Importance of Labels

-In general, the usage of labels greatly affect how the AST datatype is generated.
+The usage of labels greatly affect how the AST datatype is generated.
 Labels on the left-hand side of a production rule give names to enum variants.
 Their presence also cancel "pass-thru" recognition by always generating an enum variant for the rule.
 A left-hand side label will also prevent a struct from being generated even when a nonterminal has but a single production rule.
+The absence of labels on the right-hand side leads to the creation of tuple variants or structs.
+The presence of right-side labels creates structs or struct-variants with named fields.
-Labels on the right-hand side give names to struct components.
-Their presence on unit-typed grammar symbols means that the symbols won't be ignored and will be included in the the type.
+A label on unit-typed grammar symbol means that the symbol won't be ignored and will be included in the the type.
 If a non-terminal has a single production rule, the lack of any labels left or right leads to the creation of a simpler tuple struct.
 The use of boxed